flyingcircusio/fc-nixos/nixos/services/nginx/README.txt

 There is also an `example-configuration` here.
 Copy to some file with the extension .conf and adapt.

-We recommend to use `listen ... reuseport` like in the example configuration.
+We recommend to use `listen ... default_server reuseport` like in the example configuration for the default vhost.
 The effect is that Nginx will start a separate socket listener for each worker.
 This helps performance and also allows changing listen IPs on config reload without the need to restart Nginx.